JaccaK/AlbionRecipes/README.md

 # Plans
-I plan to update this in the coming weeks and also release tools to help speed up localization.
-So far I have made two JSON parsers to help speed the process of updating the site.
-As of right now, I only have an updated names.js to show for it.
-I plan to release the parsers, but one is quite literally 2 lines of code.
+I plan to update this in the coming weeks.
+So far I have made two parsers to help speed the process of updating the site.
+You can find them here: https://github.com/JaccaK/AlbionRecipesParsers .
-Finally, I will be adapting the webpages and adt.js to allow for East support, but as of this moment is only supports West with pre-mists items.